rchauderlot/rpi-config/README.md

 ###7.
 Install PlexBMC

-Install the PleXBMC plugin to integrate the XBMC installed in OSMC with my [PLEX Media Server](https://plex.tv/) installed in my main computer (maybe installed in a NAS in the future).
-Full instructions could be found in the [kodi plugin wiki page](http://kodi.wiki/view/Add-on:PleXBMC), but these are the main steps:
+Install the PleXBMC plugin to integrate the XBMC installed in OSMC with my [PLEX Media Server](https://plex.tv/) installed in my main computer (maybe installed in a NAS in the future).
+Full instructions could be found in the [kodi plugin wiki page](http://kodi.wiki/view/Add-on:PleXBMC), but these are the main steps:

 1. Fetch the PleXBMC repository file in a ssh session by executing the following command:
 <pre><code>wget http://hippojay.github.io/repository.plexbmc.addons/download/repository.plexbmc.addons/repository.plexbmc.addons-3.0.0.zip